 Finland has supported watershed conservation and forest conservation under Community based Natural Resources Management.
 Finland also supported the Department of Hydro-met Services (DHMS), Ministry of Economic Affairs through the project “Strengthening Hydro Meteorological Service for Bhutan” to improve the capacity of DHMS to manage and produce high quality weather information and services.
 The Finnish Defence Forces International Centre – FINCENT supported the training of two armed forces officers for the UN’s Comprehensive Protection of Civilians Course (UNPCOC).

 Bhutan and Sri Lanka established non-resident diplomatic relations on 13 May 1987.
-The Sri Lankan Ambassador in New Delhi is accredited to Bhutan and the Bhutanese Ambassador in Dhaka is accredited to Sri Lanka.
+The Sri Lankan Ambassador in Dhaka is accredited to Bhutan and the Bhutanese Ambassador in Dhaka is accredited to Sri Lanka.
 Mr. Rinchen Kuentsyl is the current Ambassador-designate of Bhutan to Sri Lanka.
-The Government of Sri Lanka is yet to appoint its Ambassador to Bhutan.
+H.E.
+Prof. Sudarshan Seneviratne is the current non-resident Ambassador of Sri Lanka to Bhutan.

 Bhutan and Sri Lanka enjoy close and friendly relations and work together through institutions such as SAARC and BIMSTEC.
 The main area of cooperation between the two countries is confined to human resource development, besides engagements at the regional and international fora.